idris-lang/Idris2/CONTRIBUTING.md

   several people have.
 The backends in this repository are limited to those we are able to commit to maintaining.

+## Things We Will Not Accept

+Any contribution done by, or using, autonomous coding agents, Large Language Models and/or generative AI  will be rejected.
+That is to say, issues, pull requests, commits, and comments are all to be written and submitted by humans.
+Idris is a primarily academic project with roots in human-driven understanding and experience, designed to improve the human experience of programming and we want our processes to reflect that.

 ## Other possible contributions

 There's plenty of other things that might be good ideas.
 If it isn't covered